tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/数据管理/生命周期_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples related to lifecycle.
+This document provides an overview of APIs and SDK code samples related to lifecycles.

 | API | Operation | Description |
 | ------------------------------------------------------------ | ------------ | ------------------------------ |